-If you’re a chef or accomplished home cook, you are likely well-versed on the many types of salt available for seasoning food – from table salt, to exotic salts like fleur de sel.
-Each of these food-grade salts have vastly different textures, flavors, and uses.
+If you’re a chef or accomplished home cook, you are likely well-versed in the many types of salt available for seasoning food – from table salt to exotic salts like fleur de sel.
+Each of these food-grade salts has vastly different textures, flavors, and uses.

 Salt used for industrial purposes, such as water softening, also comes in many forms, and each type of salt has different uses based on its mineral mix and how it was harvested.